 Non-Waiverable Offenses

-While some offenses do not require a court appearance and can be paid at the Clerk’s Office by “waiver”, others are considered “non-waiverable” – meaning that you must appear before a judge.
+While some offenses do not require a court appearance, others are considered “non-waiverable” – meaning that you must appear before a judge.
 Some of the most commonly-cited “non-waiverable” offenses, according to the Ohio Traffic Rules, the Ohio Revised Code and local Court rules, include:

 • Indictable felony offenses